- Editorial Offices

 We extend sympathy to the families of the following alumni, faculty, and friends.
 Names without class or degree years include UM alumni, employees, and friends.

-Check out many different alumni events happening throughout the spring months.
+Check out many different alumni events happening.

 The following alumni and friends made a commitment to the future of the UM Alumni Association by becoming lifetime members